 Sustainable design and build methodologies are part of our DNA.

 We believe a coffeehouse should be a place to find connection.
-We believe it should fit seamlessly within its neighbourhood.
+We believe it should fit seamlessly within its neighborhood.
 And we believe its environmental impact should be as minimal as possible.

-Our store designs are rooted in our coffee heritage, and in our Starbucks™ Shared Planet™ community involvement and environmental stewardship goals.
-So our designs reflect the character of a store’s surrounding neighbourhood and help reduce environmental impacts.
+Our store designs are rooted in our coffee heritage, and in our community involvement and environmental stewardship goals.
+So our designs reflect the character of a store’s surrounding neighborhood and help reduce environmental impacts.

 Each new and renovated store uses one of four design concepts.
 We invite you to explore them:

 - Heritage coffeehouses reflect the mercantile roots of our first store in Seattle’s historic Pike Place Market with worn wood, stained concrete or tiled floors, metal stools and factory-inspired lighting.
 Large community tables, club chairs and wooden blinds evoke a turn-of-the-last-century feeling.